Kidel/hadoop/README.md

-# hadoop
+# Hadoop Docker
-Docker image for Hadoop
+Docker image for Hadoop 2.8.0

 ## Instructions
 For the first time just run this command inside the folder